heyjiawei/learnInPublic/react.md

   - Every fiber eventually has output, but output is created only at the leaf nodes by host components.
 The output is then transferred up the tree.
     - host component: The leaf nodes of a React application.
 They are specific to the rendering environment (e.g., in a browser app, they are `div`, `span`, etc.).
 In JSX, they are denoted using lowercase tag names.
   - The output is what is eventually given to the renderer

+#### Current and work-in-progress trees

+- After the first render, React ends up with a **fiber tree** that reflects the state of the application that was used to render the UI.
+  - This tree is often referred to as current.
+- When React starts working on updates it builds a so-called workInProgress tree that reflects the future state to be flushed to the screen.

+- All work is performed on fibers from the workInProgress tree

+  - React always updates the DOM in one go — it doesn’t show partial results.
+The workInProgress tree serves as a “draft” that’s not visible to the user, so that React can process all components first, and then flush their changes to the screen.
+  - As React goes through the current tree, for each existing fiber node it creates an alternate node that constitutes the workInProgress tree.
+  - This node is created using the data from React elements returned by the render method.
+  - Once the updates are processed and all related work is completed, React will have an alternate tree ready to be flushed to the screen.
+  - Once this workInProgress tree is rendered on the screen, it becomes the current tree.

+- A node from the current tree points to the node from the workInProgress tree and vice versa.

+#### Side Effect

+- operations “side effects” (or “effects” for short) are called as such they can affect other components and can’t be done during rendering.
+- most state and props updates will lead to side-effects.
+  - applying effects is a type of work; a fiber node is a convenient mechanism to track effects in addition to updates.
+Each fiber node can have effects associated with it.
+They are encoded in the effectTag field.
+  - effects in Fiber basically define the work that needs to be done for instances after updates have been processed
+    - For host components (DOM elements) the work consists of adding, updating or removing elements.
+    - For class components React may need to update refs and call the componentDidMount and componentDidUpdate lifecycle methods
+    - There are also other effects corresponding to other types of fibers.

+#### Fiber tree root

+- Every React application has one or more DOM elements that act as containers.
+- React creates a fiber root object for each of those containers
+- This fiber root is where React holds the reference to a fiber tree.
+It is stored in the `current` property of the fiber root

+- The fiber tree starts with a special type of fiber node which is HostRoot
+  - It’s created internally and acts as a parent for your topmost component
+  - There’s a link from the HostRoot fiber node back to the FiberRoot through the stateNode property

 ### Stack Frame